What is itPick-by-Light?

 For the planning, a layout of the planned plant is normally sufficient for us.
 The positions of the controllers and the cable routes are then derived precisely from our planning.
 Based on this, the customer can then prepare his power supply and network connections.

-At that time, in the 90′ years, the pick by light assembly was very complex.
+At that time, in the 90′ years, the Pick-by-Light installation was very complex.
 Each display had its own cable to a small mini-controller in the mounting rail.
-All mini-controllers were in turn connected to a large controller via a BUS system.
+All mini-controllers were in turn connected via a BUS system to a large controller.
 The large controllers were then connected to a PC via many serial interfaces.
 Very, very many cables ...

 Today, the installation is quick and easy, so that the costs are also low.
 Aluminium rails are mounted on shelves or beams.
 A single 4-wire cable connects the rails to the LAN controller.
 Thanks to the Quick-Click system, the displays can be mounted on the rails very easily and without any further cabling.
 Optimum spring contacts ensure a perfect connection between the display and the BUS system.

-This question can definitely be answered with a "Yes".
+This question can definitely be answered with a "yes".
 How exactly this works and what you need and have to prepare for it is explained in a separate article.
-Of course, we will also be happy to support you in the planning phase.
-Read more about this here: Pick by Light - building it yourself.
+Of course, we are also happy to support you in the planning phase.
+Please read a separate article on building yourPick-by-Light own.

 ... and if drilling is not allowed?